 The complainant can refer their complaint to the Department for Education online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to:

-Piccadilly Gate

-Store Street

-Manchester

-M1 2WD.
+Department for Education Piccadilly Gate Store Street Manchester M1 2WD.

-and the state of t

-Date Approved by the G Governing Body: 16 th February 2024
+Date Approved by the Governing Body: 16 ^t ^h February 2024

-Signed Date
+Signed .
+Date

 Chair of Full Governing Body

-·

-Signed
+Signed .
+Date

-neauteacher

 Headteacher

-To be reviewed: January 2025
+To be reviewed: January 2027